 Is suitable for steadily changing environments

-Lack of documentation makes technology transfer to new team members very challenging
+Challenging technology transfer to new team members

 Documentation is easily employed due to less rules